CS 753/853 Topics / Information Retrieval and Generation Systems

 Overview

-After this course you will be able to develop your own web search engine or customize existing retrieval frameworks such as Apache Lucene.
+After this course you will be able to develop your own retrieval-augmented generation system or own web search engine.
 Every week we will carefully examine a different component of a web search engine system.

-The course focuses on index building, query processing, and document ranking.
+The course focuses on index building, query processing, document ranking, and generation of natural language for those purposes.
 We will further touch on text-based machine learning methods, such as classification and clustering, as well as crawling and link-based algorithms such as Google’s PageRank.

 The course will cover several algorithms and data structures with application to web search, thereby building on CS 515 “Data Structures”.
 Both theoretical analyses of run-time performance as well as hands-on programming assignments and a class project are part of the course.